 The Ether 2 is a single-sided magnet design using their patented TrueFlow and V-Planar tech and a more regular planar diaphragm shape rather than a hybrid isodynamic array found inside the Empyrean.

 The larger internal opening and deeper pads also deliver a higher level of comfort against lateral pressure.
 I believe MrSpeakers will be offering new bigger pads to offsets the closeness of the existing pads so I am interested to see how that affects the experience.

 We tested both with an Oppo Sonica/ Xi Audio Formula S in single-ended format and a Gungnir/Mjolnir combo using the balanced 1.2M 4-pin Furukawa PCUHD XLR option and in both setups, we found ourselves pushing up the volume by around 10-15% for the Ether 2.

 If you are planning on going portable then you do need decent current and voltage for both.
 DAPs such as the Lotoo PAW Gold Touch and Cayin’s N8 as well as iBasso’s DX200 with Amp 1 or Amp 8 are our recommendations.

 The linear bass performance on both is impressive and very neutral to my ears in terms of positioning up to around 1k.
 If anything, the Ether 2 has a gentler sub-bass bias than the razor-flat Empyrean low-end with the leather pads.
-With the Alcantara pads, you get a bit more depth and warmth to the Empyrean low-end.
+With the Alcantara pads, you get a bit more depth and warmth in the Empyrean low-end.

 From 1k onwards they go in opposite directions, crudely speaking, with the Empyrean elevating markedly from 2k into the upper mids and lower treble and the Ether 2 dropping down in amplitude from 2-4k.